novilyn/MazeGame2/README.md

 # MazeGame2
-This is a chasing game
+This is a chasing game for Maze